rleekin/kubectl-basics/kubectl/step2.md

-Let’s setup the terminal to help you ease through the command line Setup up kubectl completion.
+Let’s setup the terminal to help you ease through using the command line

+Setup up kubectl completion.

 `kubectl completion -h`{{execute}} This shows us the help options.